 - Failure to complete the online absence notification

 - Trend in number of absences across courses

 - Tardiness for required sessions without obtaining advanced approval from the course director.

 Please note that each student is responsible for requesting approval for his or her own absence; no group approvals will be granted.

-Students must contact the Clerkship Director to obtain advance approval for any unavoidable absence from the clerkship.
-Unanticipated absences for illness or emergency must be communicated to the Dlerkship Director as promptly as possible.
+- Students must contact the Director of Clerkship Education to obtain advance approval for any unavoidable absence from the clerkship.
+Unanticipated absences for illness or emergency must be communicated to the Director of Clerkship Education as promptly as possible.

-If a student is absent without obtaining advance approval from the Clerkship Director; the absence will be recorded and reported to the Student Progress Committee.
+- If a student is absent without obtaining advance approval from the Director of Clerkship Education; the absence will be recorded and reported to the Student Progress Committee.

-Approval of all absences is at the discretion of the Clerkship Director.
+- Approval of all absences is at the discretion of the Director of Clerkship Education.

-Failure to communicate with the Clerkship Director about unavoidable absences is a potential reason for failing the clerkship.
+- Failure to communicate with the Director of Clerkship Education about unavoidable absences is a potential reason for failing the clerkship.

-For planned absences related to healthcare, students must contact the Clerkship Director, site director, and preceptor or patient care team in advance to coordinate time away from the clerkship.
+- For planned absences related to healthcare, students must contact the Director of Clerkship Education, site director, and preceptor or patient care team in advance to coordinate time away from the clerkship.
 Students need not disclose the specific type of healthcare that is being sought.
 A student’s decision to seek healthcare during a clerkship should have no impact on his or her performance evaluation.